TunjiDev/Some_File_System_Tasks/File_system_task/README.md

-A repo showing how to fetch data from a JSON API and writing the data to a file.
+This directory shows how to fetch data from a JSON API and writing the data to a file.

 Run "npm i" to get the node modules